huangli712/ACFlow/docs/src/index.md

 # ACFlow

-*A full-fledged analytical continuation package in Julia*
+*A full-fledged analytical continuation toolkit in Julia*

 !!! note

     Thank you for using **ACFlow**.
-This documentation will help you to be familiar with and use **ACFlow**.
+This documentation will help you to be familiar with and use the **ACFlow** toolkit.

 !!! warning

-    The **ACFlow** package is in heavy development.
+    The **ACFlow** toolkit is in heavy development.
 Please use it at your own risk.

 ## Introduction

 ```@contents
 Pages = [
     "intro/background.md",
+    "intro/ack.md",
+    "intro/cite.md",
 ]
 ```